What does “kodomo” mean in Japanese?

 Definition and meanings of “kodomo”

 Native speakers use this noun to refer to someone who is not yet fully grown.
-So, the usage of this noun is similar to those of the English ones above, I think.
+So, the usage of this noun is similar to those of the English ones written above.

 The definition and meanings are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.